react-figma/react-figma/src/components/component/Component.md

 | `children` | `Node`   |         |                                                   |
 | `style`    | [`Style`](/docs/styling.md)   |         | Not all props                                                 |

-Also, most of [ComponentNode](https://www.figma.com/plugin-docs/api/ComponentNode/) fields supported as props.
+Also, most of the [ComponentNode](https://www.figma.com/plugin-docs/api/ComponentNode/) fields are supported as props.

 #### Example